hci-lab-um/heuristics-for-test-tool-design/H8-What-workflows-will-the-tool-be-part-of.md

 Key questions to ask yourself:
 - What choices about their work practices and workflow contributions should individuals and teams have?
 - Does the proposed tool cover part of a workflow, the whole of a workflow, or across more than one workflow?
+(TBD add link to detailed points about intersection of workflows)

 ## Activities, tools and techniques to help answer the questions
 To understand and describe a workflow, you need to know the activities to be done, how they link together, who takes part, how workflows link together.